Stape/Documentation

 7. Go to Rules → Overview → Create Rule → Request Header Transform Rule:

-• Enter a descriptive rule name, e.g., sGTM same origin.
+• Enter a descriptive rule name, e.g., sGTM header.

 • Custom filter expression.

-• URl Path equals /metrics (change to your origin if you’re using a different one.)
+• URl Path contains /metrics (change to your origin if you’re using a different one.)

 • Set a static header name X-From-Cdn with the value cf-stape.